 The aggregate of annual payments available for Executives across the Company is subject to the approval of the Remuneration Committee.
+The role of the Remuneration Committee has been assumed by the full Board.
 Payments made are delivered as a cash bonus in the following reporting period.
 The Company also makes long term incentive payments to reward senior executives in a manner that aligns this element of remuneration with the creation of shareholder wealth.